liyun0016/hvac-catalog/README.md

 - Case-insensitive: Typing `york`, `YORK`, or `YoRk` works the same.

-- Flexible input: You don't need to type from the beginning — searching "ork" will still find "York".
+- Flexible input: You don't need to type from the beginning — searching `ork` will still find `York`.

 - Filtering updates results in real time as you type.